 Here is the V-Spec template:

 The V-Spec template and process enable you to consider each beneficiary group in turn and determine what new value might be generated, what existing value must be preserved, what anti-value generation must be halted, and what value must be sacrificed for the good of the whole.

-The underlying hypothesis states that if a Prospero project meets the value requirements of the various beneficiary groups (and perhaps specific individuals), then the project will be supported or—at the very least— its progress will not be hindered.
+The underlying hypothesis states that when a now-to-new project meets the value requirements of the various beneficiary groups (and perhaps specific individuals), then the project will be supported or – at the very least – its progress will not be hindered.

 New value to be generated